Skip to content

 Vectren’s decision comes despite proposed legislation to place a moratorium on new resources replacing coal-fired power.
 That particular bill failed in 2019, but a highly contested bill from early 2020 passed, making coal plants in the state more difficult to retire.
 This political pressure simply wasn’t enough to sway Vectren in light of economic and environmental signs that renewable energy is the future.

-When this utility provider announced plans to diversify its energy resources in 2018, its generation portfolio was 78% coal-fired and 10% renewable energy.
+When Vectren announced plans to diversify its energy resources in 2018, its generation portfolio was 78% coal-fired and 10% renewable energy.
 By 2025, the mix will be 12% coal and 64% renewables.
 This change is expected to reduce greenhouse gas emissions to 75% lower than 2005 levels by 2035 and save consumers up to $320 million over the next 20 years.

 Duke Energy Renewables Solar LLC

 Duke Energy Renewables Solar LLC, a division of Duke Energy, plans to build a $180 million solar farm in western Indiana.
 The 175 MW Hoosier Jack Solar project will be located on 1,500 acres of a reclaimed coal strip mine in southern Vigo County and northern Sullivan County.
 It is expected to produce enough electricity to power about 35,000 homes.
-The land, currently being used to grow crops, will be leased out by the owner and outfitted with solar panels.
-Construction is slated for 2023.
+The land is leased out by the owner and outfitted with solar panels, construction having started in 2023.

 As a Landowner, Now is the Time to Act!